CoopHive/coophive-v1-deprecated/ARCHITECTURE.md

 You can now start and stop the various services using `systemd` and see logs using `journalctl`.

 Make sure you start the solver first.

+You can now set up multiple resource providers, e.g. with GPUs.
+Make sure you mint each one a separate key, e.g. with metamask and the faucet.

 ### running the saas layer